Develop Superior Writing Habits

 Absolutely!
 One of the research-based premises of the Academic Writing Club is the idea that writing helps you find out what you think, and even what you know.
 It's difficult to move forward in your thinking if you don't write.
 So, even when you don't know what you're going to write that day, you should write anyway.
 You can write messy drafts and delete them, make lists of options for your topic, debate pros and cons of various approaches, or do anything that moves you forward.
 Even bad writing and dead ends will get you to your goal faster than writing nothing.
 You will save months or even years of dissertation writing if you use this technique!

 Not at all.
 The Academic Writing Club depends on small group interaction.
-You will register as either a professor or a grad student/post doc.
-From there, you will choose either a Humanities, Social Science, or STEM (Science, Technology, Engineering or Math) option.
-From there, you will go into a group of about 12 people at your level and in your general field.
+You will register as either a professor or grad student/post doc.
+From there you can let us know of any preferences such as Humanities, Social Science, or STEM (Science, Technology, Engineering, or Math) and we’ll accommodate your request whenever possible.
+You’ll be placed into a group of about 12 people at your level, with an experienced Writing Club coach.

 Even though we strongly believe that you should be proud of getting support in becoming a more productive academic writer, we do understand that some academics feel better remaining anonymous.
 For this reason, we give you the option of choosing a nickname when you first sign up.
 You can let other group members know about you without designating your specific area of study or university.

 Of course, if you are uncomfortable in a group for whatever reason, we will gladly move you to another group in your same level and field.